Ingredients & Instructions:

 - 3/4 teaspoon salt

-- 2 teaspoons canola oil cornmeal and additional oil for the pans
+- 2 teaspoons canola oil plus additional oil and cornmeal for the pans

 - 5 pounds peeled sweet onion, coarsely chopped